unChaz/sci-fi-5e/versions/0.1.0/sci_fi_srd_v0.1.0.md

 You have risen in the ranks of duelists, and have earned your respect amongst the elite pretorians.

 Skill Proficiencies: Physique, Charm.
-Choose 1 from [Acrobatics, Performance, Intimidation] Tool Proficiency: Choose 1 from [Musical Instrument, Navigator’s Kit, Medkit] Weapon Proficiency: Pulse Rapier, Pulse Whip
+Choose 1 from [Acrobatics, Performance, Intimidation] Tool Proficiency: Choose 1 from [Musical Instrument, Navigator's Kit, Medkit] Weapon Proficiency: Pulse Rapier, Pulse Whip

 ## Hacker

-Since childhood you’ve retreated to the comfortable world of cyberspace.
+Since childhood you've retreated to the comfortable world of cyberspace.

 Skill Proficiencies: Computers, Tinker.
-Choose 1 from [Stealth, Investigate, Trickery] Tool Proficiency: Choose one: [Slicer’s Kit, Forgery Kit]
+Choose 1 from [Stealth, Investigate, Trickery] Tool Proficiency: Choose one: [Slicer's Kit, Forgery Kit]

 **Stealthy Slicer**: You have advantage on Stealth checks when trying to hack a system unnoticed.

 ## Criminal/Spy
 You are an experienced criminal with a history of breaking the law.
 You have spent a lot of time among other criminals and still have contacts within the criminal underworld.
-You’re far closer than most people to the world of murder, theft, and violence that pervades the underbelly of civilization.
+You're far closer than most people to the world of murder, theft, and violence that pervades the underbelly of civilization.

 Skill Proficiencies: Stealth.
-Choose 1 from [Trickery, Charm, Intimidation] Tool Proficiencies: Thieve’s Tools.
-Choose 1 from [Forgery Kit, Poisoner’s Kit, Disguise Kit]
+Choose 1 from [Trickery, Charm, Intimidation] Tool Proficiencies: Thieve's Tools.
+Choose 1 from [Forgery Kit, Poisoner's Kit, Disguise Kit]

 Criminal Contact: You have a reliable and trustworthy contact who acts as your liaison to a network of other criminals.
 You know how to get messages to and from your contact.
 \page

 ## Smuggler
 You make your living sneaking illegal goods past Authority checkpoints.
-You’re good with your tongue, and even better in a cockpit.
+You're good with your tongue, and even better in a cockpit.

 Skill Proficiencies: Pilot.
-Choose 1 from [Stealth, Charm, Diplomacy] Tool Proficiencies: Navigator’s Tools
+Choose 1 from [Stealth, Charm, Diplomacy] Tool Proficiencies: Navigator's Tools

 **Skills of the Trade**.
 You know how to hide things on a ship so they cannot be found.
 You also know where to look when trying to find hidden contraband.

 ## Detective

-You’ve had a successful career in law enforcement.
-You’ve decided to go freelance since the private sector tends to pay better.
+You've had a successful career in law enforcement.
+You've decided to go freelance since the private sector tends to pay better.

 Skill Proficiencies: Investigation.
-Choose 1 from [Insight, Perception, History] Tool Proficiencies: Choose 1 from [Disguise Kit, Tinker’s Tools, Medkit]
+Choose 1 from [Insight, Perception, History] Tool Proficiencies: Choose 1 from [Disguise Kit, Tinker's Tools, Medkit]

 **Well Connected**.
 You still have contacts in CommSec, and your reputation usually helps you get out of tight spots.
 CommSec officers are more likely to share privileged information not available to most civilians.

 ## Marine

-You’ve spent some time in the military.
+You've spent some time in the military.
 You have been trained by the best of the best, and are a war hardened veteran.

 Skill Proficiencies: Physique.
 Choose 1 from [Toughness, Intimidation, Medic] Tool Proficiencies: Medkit